Are you thinking of starting a home business? Do you know whether you can do so legally in the neighborhood you live in?

-Are you thinking of starting a home business?
-Do you know whether you can do so legally in the neighborhood you live in?
-Before you invest a lot of money in inventory, supplies and equipment, make sure that your ability to operate your business will not be impacted by zoning laws, bylaws, or restrictions imposed by the local Home Owners Association.
-If you live in a condo, or if you rent, there may be further limitations imposed by the condominium association or by your lease.
+Before you invest a lot of money in inventory, supplies and equipment, make sure that your ability to operate your business will not be impacted by zoning laws, municipal bylaws, or other legislation or regulations.
+If you live in a condominium or townhouse, or if you rent your home, there may be further limitations imposed by the condo or homeowners' association or by your lease.

-Zoning and Bylaw Restrictions
+Zoning and Bylaw Restrictions That Can Affect Home-Based Businesses

 1. Residential Zoning.